aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 ### DropBox

-DropBox app can be installed using homebrew cask.
-The setup itself has to be manual though.
+DropBox app was installed by ansible (using homebrew cask) but the setup itself has to be done manually.

 ### CERNBox